mikeruk/HttpWebClientService/README.md

+                START of experiment to customize the WebClient -  28.
+Implementing a Custom “Fallback to Cache” on 404

+Its nice to know there is such feature.
+At later stage could be implemented.

 28. Implementing a Custom “Fallback to Cache” on 404 If your user data is sometimes stale, you want to first check a local cache.
 If the remote call returns 404, then you serve from the cache.
 Otherwise, you return the remote data and repopulate cache.

+                END of experiment to customize the WebClient -  28.
+Implementing a Custom “Fallback to Cache” on 404

 29. Request Batching (Combining Multiple Calls into One) If you have to fetch user A, B, and C in quick succession, it’s often more efficient to call /api/v1/users?ids=A,B,C once rather